haskellweekly/haskellweekly/data/newsletter/issue-171.markdown

 -   [Polysemy is fun! - Part 2](https://haskell-explained.gitlab.io/blog/posts/2019/07/31/polysemy-is-cool-part-2/index.html) by Raghu Kaippully

     > So far we have seen how to define an effect as a data type and how to embed such effect values in the `Sem` monad.
-But those effects were not “doing” anything.
-It’s all nice to have a good looking program, but what is the point if it does not do something?
+But those effects were not "doing" anything.
+It's all nice to have a good looking program, but what is the point if it does not do something?

 -   [type-sets](https://github.com/isovector/type-sets/tree/ae1eaab52f7297fc2ede82b69eb1393d98e95a42) by Sandy Maguire